Importance of Diversity in Tech

 Flatiron School offers scholarships to support individuals with diverse backgrounds to get into tech; we strive to make our curriculum approachable for individuals of all experiences and backgrounds.
 We welcome and actively seek out different perspectives in the classroom because we know those conversations and viewpoints enhance the learning experience for every student.
 And we work with organizations from Fortune 500 companies to top universities to invite, recruit, educate, and place underrepresented talent into high-potential tech careers.

-Disclaimer: The information in this blog is current as of 16 February 2022.
+Disclaimer: The information in this blog is current as of February 16, 2022.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.